Policy Briefs & Reports

 Policy reports and shorter policy briefs are integral aspects of our publications and often stem from our academic publications.
 These practitioner-centered works provide valuable insights into the policy landscape and promote actionable, evidence-based recommendations.

-Technical Assistance -- City Feasibility Study, December 7, 2018, Staff
+Technical Assistance -- City Feasibility Study, November 12, 2021, Staff

 The Center for State and Local Finance completed a fiscal feasibility study for a newly incorporated city of East Cobb.
 This study provides a detailed analysis of the expected revenues and expenditures for the proposed city using generally accepted methodologies that the center has used for similar studies.
 The main purpose of the analysis is to estimate the ability of the proposed city of East Cobb to meet its expenditures with available revenue sources.

 State Tax Notes, July 29, 2019, Robert Buschman

 In this study, the author discusses the U.S. Treasury's proposed rule to block workarounds to the Tax Cuts and Jobs Act’s state and local tax deduction cap.
 Several states created state income tax credit programs similar to Georgia's scholarship and rural hospital credits to bypass the cap.
 This article was originally published in State Tax Notes by Tax Analysts, a national and international provider of tax news and analysis.